mtth/hdfs/doc/advanced.rst

 ---------------------

 In order for the CLI to be able to instantiate arbitrary client classes, it has to be able to discover these first.
-This can be done either by specifying where they are defined in the `global` section.
-For example, here is how we can make the Kerberos client available:
+This is done by specifying where they are defined in the `global` section of HdfsCLI's configuration file.
+For example, here is how we can make the :class:`~hdfs.ext.kerberos.KerberosClient` class
+available:

 .. code-block:: cfg

   [global]
   autoload.modules = hdfs.ext.kerberos

-There are two options for telling the CLI where to load the clients from:
+More precisely, there are two options for telling the CLI where to load the clients from:

 + `autoload.modules`, a comma-separated list of modules (which must be on python's path).
 + `autoload.paths`, a comma-separated list of paths to python files.

 Implementing custom clients can be particularly useful for passing default options (e.g. a custom `session` argument to each client).
-Here is a working example implementing a secure client with optional custom certificate support.
+We describe below a working example implementing a secure client with optional custom certificate support.

 We first implement our new client and save it somewhere, for example `/etc/hdfscli.py`.